 Tax credits can have a knock-on effect on other benefits you claim.
 For example, if you claim tax credits you might stop getting Income Support - this could mean you’re no longer automatically eligible for Housing Benefit.

 This means claiming tax credits might leave you worse off.
-If you're over 18 you can use the Turn2us calculator to check if it’s worth claiming tax credits.
+If you're over 18, you can use the Turn2us benefits calculator to check if it’s worth claiming tax credits.
 You’ll need to enter details of the other benefits you claim.

 If you'd rather speak to someone in person, contact your nearest Citizens Advice.
 An adviser can help you work out if claiming tax credits would leave you better off.

 If you get help with childcare costs